What Organs Can Cause Lower Back Pain?

 • Kidney stones are mineral and salt deposits that form in the kidneys, often due to factors like dehydration, a high-sodium diet, obesity, bowel conditions, and certain medications.
 People with kidney stones can experience sharp, severe pain on one side of the lower abdomen and back, as well as pain or burning while urinating.

-• Kidney injuries, also called acute kidney injury or AKI, occurs when the kidneys suddenly stop functioning properly.
+• Kidney injuries, also called acute kidney injury or AKI, occur when the kidneys suddenly stop functioning properly.
 Possible causes include a condition or procedure that places significant stress on the kidneys, like viral infection or surgery, or consuming certain toxins or medications.
 AKI can trigger pain on one side of the back, typically in the space between the ribs and hips.

 Kidney-related back pain may feel dull, achy, and constant or severe, sharp, and in waves.
 Other symptoms may include: